Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

 This is where understanding the implementation of `Long2ObjectOpenHashMap` comes into place, for which there exists a thread safe version; `SynchronizedLong2ObjectMap`.
 So we have to figure out a way to take advantage of the thread unsafe one.
 I believe that both strategies of removing/adding to the map would work but I went with the removing one.

-So bare with me while we dive into `it.unimi.dsi.fastutil.longs.Long2ObjectOpenHashMap`.
+So bare with me while we dive into `it.unimi.dsi.fastutil.longs.Long2ObjectOpenHashMap` :grimacing:.
 And let's start with the actual `get()` method that retrieves an object (in our case a page) from the map, and see if anything rings an alarm.

 > Before I do so, let me explain a thing or two about hashmaps to add some context.
 If you are already familiar with how they work feel free to skip this part.
 A hashmap stores an object into a structure with its corresponding *key*.
 To decide the exact position where it will be stored the `hash` of the key is computed.
 A hashmap of size `n` can have at most `n` hashes (Depending if 0 is used) which means that the hash of multiple keys can be the same.
 The keys that have the same hash are stored into buckets.
 Thus, there are `n` buckets in a hash map of size `n`.
 Hashmaps are generally known to be super efficient due to this process but what happens when you have multiple colliding keys?
 Well in the case of `Long2ObjectOpenHashMap` the bucket is iterated linearly until it finds a matching keys.
 Making collisions quite expensive.